dixlib/dixlib/README.md

 The standard theater is an actor system for JavaScript environments.

+### `std.future`

+The standard future service contains utilities for theater cues.
+A theater cue reveals an asynchronous signal that an actor can await.

 ### `std.agency`

 The standard agency supports agents i.e., active objects ([Wikipedia](https://en.wikipedia.org/wiki/Active_object)).